mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating a Labeled Property Graph for Activity Attributes

-By clicking the “Run” button, activity attributes are added to the Event Log graph.
+By runing the **Script04_actAttr_run.py**, activity attributes are added to the Event Log graph.
 These activity attributes are sourced from the Activities Attributes sheet in the Excel file.

 <img src="./README_resources/CEKG_04.jpeg" alt="Alt text" width="700" height="1000"/>